 Sometimes I add fried plantains, Peruvian aji amarillo sauce, or just a ton of Tabasco.

 I have a terrible habit of adding way too much hot sauce to stuff and then pretending like I’m never going to make that mistake again.
 It’s like a fun game, except it’s not fun.

-Anyway, just make this for breakfast and try to go easy on the hot sauce.
+Anyway, just make this sweet potato bowl with egg for breakfast and try to go easy on the hot sauce.

 - 1 cup diced sweet potato

 - 1/2 cup halved cherry or grape tomatoes

 - Garnishes: Pickled onion*, chopped cilantro, Greek yogurt, lime wedges

 - Heat a medium skillet over medium-high heat.
 Spray generously with oil and add the sweet potatoes.
 Saute 3-4 minutes, tossing every 30 seconds or so, until the potatoes are lightly browned.
 Turn the head down to medium low, add a teaspoon of water, and immediately cover the pan.
 Let the potatoes cook for 5 minutes.
 Season with salt and pepper.
 Turn off the heat, re-cover, and let rest.

 - Heat a small non-stick pan over medium heat.
 Spray generously with oil, then gently add the egg to the pan.
 Let cook for 2-3 minutes, until the white is set and the yolk is cooked to your liking.
 Season with salt and pepper.